A great way to strengthen and develop professionals.

 Full Mentor Program

 This program supports one to one Mentor--Fellow/Protege relationships.
 Invaluable!
 Applications are open in January and February and the matches extend through the following January.
 There is no cost to Mentors.
-For Fellows, the 2017 fee is $50 for AFP Golden Gate Members and $190 for the General Community.
-It is possible to apply for shorter terms after March (the "Flext-Mentor Program") but the majority of the matches are made in March.
+For Fellows, the 2018 fee is $80 for AFP Golden Gate Members and $200 for the General Community.
+It is possible to apply for shorter terms after March (the "Flext-Mentor Program") but the majority of the matches are made soon after the main application/registration deadline of March 1, 2018.

 The Mentor Program Goals

-- To strengthen the skills of the Fellow/Protege, and support professional and career development, by identifying and working on specific areas of his or her practice.
+- To strengthen the skills of the Fellow, and support professional and career development, by identifying and working on specific areas of his/her/their practice.

 - To enhance the professional abilities of participating Mentors.